colinhacks/zod/deno/lib/README.md

 **Boolean coercion**

-Zod's coerces values coercion is very simple!
+Zod's approach to coercion is very simple!
 It passes the value into the `Boolean(value)` function, that's it.
 Any truthy value will resolve to `true`, any falsy value will resolve to `false`.

 ```ts
 z.coerce.boolean().parse("tuna"); // => true